Updated: May 26, 2021

 My health crisis is another story.
-You can read more it here.
+You can read more about it here.

-My health started improving not only because I made changes to my diet and lifestyle, but just as importantly I made the decision (followed by action) to forgive, let go of bitterness and resentment, and make the most of some difficult situations.
+My health started improving because I made changes to my diet and lifestyle.
+Still, just as importantly, I made the decision (followed by action) to forgive, let go of bitterness and resentment, and make the most of some difficult situations.

 By the way, forgiveness is NOT the same as ACCEPTANCE.
 It's also not allowing abusive or toxic behavior.
 (Check out this post on Boundaries and Acceptance.)